vishvAsa/kalpAntaram/kANe/v1p1/38_kAtyAyana.md

 but somewhat different from and probably larger than the present Manusmrti.

-In the nibandhas several.verses are ascribed to Kātya yana along with Manu, Yājîavalkya and Brhaspati.
+In the nibandhas several.verses are ascribed to Kātya yana along with Manu, Yājīavalkya and Brhaspati.
 For example, the well-known verse about the sixtold division of stridhana (adhyaynyadhyāvahanikam &c. ) is ascribed by the Dāyabhāga to Manu and Kātyāyana.
 The half-verse "varṇā nāmānulomyena dāsyam na pratilomatah" is the same in both Yājñavalkya (11.
 183 ) and Katyāyana.
 The Viramitrodaya (p.
 140 ) ascribes a verse to Brhaspati and Kātyāyana, in which the opinion of Brhaspati is cited.
 There is very close agreement between the definitions proposed by the two last writers of dharma, vyavahāra, caritra, and rājaśāsana.
 Besides Manu (or Mānavas ), Byhaspati and Bhrgu, Kātyāyana cites the views of several other writers on dharma.
 For Gārgyas and Gautama vide uotes 567 and 568.
 He says, accord ing to Kausika, powerful robbers were to be guarded by chains of iron, were to be low-fed and were to undergo hard labour for the state till death ( Aparārka p.
 849).
 He quotes the view of Likhita that where a woman is deprived of food, raiment and dwelling (by her husband's coparceners ) she would be entitled to demand her own ( stridhana ) and a share from the coparceners.
 In one case ( Aparārka p.
 755 ), a verse is cited as Kātyāyana's in which Katyāyana himself is named (Parāśaramadhaviya III. p.
 235).

 Kātyāyana contains the same advanced views about law and rules of procedure as are found in Nārada and Bșhaspati.